 Overall, Jared is an OK venue to shop for smaller items like gemstone jewelry and accessories (like their Pandora charms).
 When it comes to plunking down cash for big ticket items like diamond rings, you can expect to pay hundreds to thousands of dollars more to shop at brick and mortar stores like Jared.

 If you are a shopper who wants to get a bigger bang for your buck, I recommend that you invest a little time and effort into to buy a diamond.
-You can start by reading through the different sections of Beyond4cs.com.
+You can start by reading through the different sections of Beyond4cs.com and checking out our curated list of businesses for engagement rings.
 With better knowledge, you will be able to cherry pick the best diamonds and potentially save yourself thousands of dollars that can be put into other purchases.